toRatnesh/Learning/CPP/16_Exception_Handling.rst

 Note

-- It is compiler error to put catch all block before any other catch.
-The catch(...) must be the last catch block.
+- **It is compiler error to put catch all catch(...) block before any other catch**.
+It must be the last catch block.
 - There is a standard exception class like Exception class in Java.
 - All exceptions are unchecked in C++, i.e., compiler doesn't check if the exceptions are caught or not.
 - In C++, a function can specify the list of exceptions that it can throw using comma separated list like following.